emsalcengiz/emsalcengiz/README.md

 - ⚡ Fun fact: ...
 -->

- I am a **Software Engineer** who loves to learn new things, is determined, hardworking and is very keen on technology.
+ I am a **Software Engineer** who loves to learn new things, is determined, hardworking and is very curious on technology.

  Whenever I have the opportunity, I develop open-source projects and share them here.
  It is my greatest wish and happiness that my works can be a solution to people's problems.
 I am currently working  on data.  :shipit: